scala-android/sbt-android/README.md

   and `publish-local` to use it.
 * Properly look up `out.dir` in all library projects instead of depending on the default value of `bin`.
+* Save proguard mapping file when obfuscating
+* Compile with debug symbols on